MicrosoftDocs/win32/desktop-src/DirectShow/cbasereferenceclock.md

 ## Remarks

-This class implements a reference clock that supports the [**IReferenceClock**](ireferenceclock.md) and [**IReferenceClockTimerControl**](ireferenceclocktimercontrol.md) interfaces.
-If a filter can provide a reference clock for the filter graph—for example, by accessing a hardware device—it can use this class to implement the clock.
+This class implements a reference clock that supports the [**IReferenceClock**](/windows/win32/Strmif/nn-strmif-ireferenceclock?branch=master) and [**IReferenceClockTimerControl**](/windows/win32/Strmif/nn-strmif-ireferenceclocktimercontrol?branch=master) interfaces.
+If a filter can provide a reference clock for the filter graph for example, by accessing a hardware device it can use this class to implement the clock.

 The `CBaseReferenceClock` object maintains two distinct time values: